 2. Oral Cleaning With A Cat Toothbrush

-One of the recommended methods for protecting a cat against such oral diseases as gingivitisand stomatitisis by regularly brushing her teeth.
+One of the recommended methods for protecting cat teeth against such oral diseases as gingivitis and stomatitisis by regularly brushing her teeth.

 Anyone who’s tried brushing a cat’s teeth will tell you how tough a task it is.
 But should that discourage you from cleaning you cat’s teeth and gum?
 It shouldn’t!
 Brushing your cat’s teeth lets you eliminate all those tartar and plaque buildup that cause an array of oral diseases if left to thrive.